 1.)
 Slap Shot

 There’s really no contest.
 It is the greatest cheap shot in the history of cinema.
 Number 17 (but number one in our hearts) Jeff Hanson from the Charlestown Chiefs is just casually skating around during the warm-up against Peterboro, minding his own business when Number 2 on the Patriots looks at him for approximately three seconds.
 Apparently, that’s waaaay too long.
-A violation worse than prison rape, and you have to give Jeff credit for shaking off that glare and continuing to calmly skate around to rink for another lap, and it really takes a better man to turn the other cheek and HOLY SHIT!
+A violation worse than a colonoscopy, and you have to give Jeff credit for shaking off that glare and continuing to calmly skate around to rink for another lap, and it really takes a better man to turn the other cheek and HOLY SHIT!
 What just happened?
 Jeff blasts him full in the mouth and starts a team-against-team brawl that no one can break up because (as the announcer gleefully shouts) “There are no officials on the ice!”
-The funniest, and most satisfying moment of mindless violence ever filmed.
+Quite possibly the funniest, most satisfying moment of mindless violence ever filmed.
 And that’s two things that ain’t easy to pull off.
 Hey, speaking of “patriots,” after that brawl, when Jeff was screaming to the official that he was “trying to listen to the fucking song!” at that very moment, I actually felt more pride for our nation and our national anthem than I do when I drive up behind any idiotic post-911 “America Love It Or Leave It” bumper sticker.

 BECAUSE MY FRIEND RACHAEL HATES HOW I DO THIS…